Get a free, no obligation personal loan quote with rates as low as 9.99%

 KOHO

 Founded in 2014 and based in Toronto, KOHO is a Fintech platform that believes that there are better financial solutions available.
-Through the power of financial technology, KOHO offers four full-service accounts to help Canadians better manage their money while earning rewards.
+Through the power of financial technology, KOHO offers three full-service accounts to help Canadians better manage their money while earning rewards.

 Users will earn interest on the balances they hold with their KOHO accounts and receive a prepaid credit card.